Convert

 Downgrade vCard 3.0 to 2.1

-This conversion is rarely needed, but some legacy systems and older industrial scanners still require vCard 2.1.
+Rarely needed, but some legacy systems and older industrial scanners still require vCard 2.1.
+This is the one direction where you add quoted-printable back in.

 1